IchigoBirb/Jason/README.md

 - Imports my song list from youtube and shuffles them,and auto set the volume depending on whether the song is soft or loud to a [soft/medium/loud] volume (Use soundmeter to determine decibals)

-- Auto screen record zoom meeting at a scheduled time